 Open-mindedness: As a life coach, you’re likely to encounter a wide range of clients, many of whom will have different backgrounds, beliefs, and morals than your own.
 If you can’t set aside your own feelings and judgments to treat all clients with respect, life coaching may not be the right path for you.

 Insight: A certain level of perceptiveness will take a life coach a long way.
 Sometimes, you’ll need to see past what your clients tell you to understand what’s really going on.
 The ability to apply your own life experiences to create empathy and camaraderie with your client will also be important as you two tackle the challenges in front of you.

 Although there’s no formal training required by law to become a life coach, taking an accredited course will certainly boost your life coaching qualifications in the eyes of potential clients, while providing the skills and tools you need to be an effective coach.
 Accredited programs are backed by the International Coaching Federation (ICF) and include anywhere from 125 to 300 hours of training.

 With accredited life coach training programs, you’ll receive hands-on training and have your coaching sessions observed by professionals who can help you hone and develop your skills.
 You can choose the type of life coaching certifications to pursue and continuing education is available to keep your skills and approach up to date.

 The right training can help you to enhance your own natural talents and develop the personality traits that will make you an effective and successful life coach.
-Not only will you be more equipped to help your clients achieve their goals, but you’ll be more confident in your own capabilities–and that all adds up to being more satisfied with your life coaching career.
+Not only will you be more equipped to help your clients achieve their goals by investing in life coaching qualifications, but you’ll be more confident in your own capabilities—and that all adds up to being more satisfied with your life coaching career.

 If you think you have what it takes to become a life coach, learn more about finding the right training program.
-Download below The 9 Key Considerations For Choosing the Right Coach Training School to get started.
+Download the Guidebook: 9 Key Considerations For Choosing the Right Coach Training School to get started!